 Have a Blast at These 9 Off-The-Water Lake George Activities

-While the lake is undoubtably the main attraction of Lake George, the area is actually home to plenty of fun and family-friendly activities - you just have to know where to look!
-When you've had your fill of boating, swimming, and sunbathing on the beach, add some of these 9 great off-the-water activities in the Lake George Region to your to-do list.
+While the lake is the main attraction in Lake George, NY, the region is home to a wide range fun and family-friendly activities away from the water - you just have to know where to look.
+When you've had your fill of boating, swimming, and sunbathing on the beach, add some of these off-the-water activities to your Lake George to-do list.

 When all you want to do is relax with a refreshing and tasty craft beverage, Lake George is the place to be.
-Right in Lake George Village, you can enjoy a variety of locally-made craft beverages right from the source, including wine at Adirondack Winery and beer at Adirondack Pub & Brewery.
+Right in Lake George Village, you can sample locally-made craft beverages, including wine at Adirondack Winery's tasting room.

-Once you've taken your tastebuds on a journey around the village, you can head out to even more craft beverage places just outside Lake George in Fort Ann, Queensbury, Glens Falls, and more communities.
+Once you've taken your tastebuds on a journey around the village, you can head out to even more craft beverage places in nearby communities.
+Plan a craft beverage tasting tour to these local producers.

 For visitors to the Lake George Region, one of the most unexpected activities off the water is horseback riding.
 From Lake Luzerne to Chestertown, there are a few great family-owned horseback riding ranches where you can go on a guided ride through the beautiful Adirondack woods.

 Just outside Lake George is one of the region's most popular indoor/outdoor attractions - The Fun Spot!
-When the weather is nice, you and the kids can spend the afternoon playing a round of mini-golf, racing around on go-karts, and mining for gemstones.
+When the weather is nice, you and the kids can spend the afternoon playing a round of mini-golf and racing around on go-karts.
 If it's a rainy day, head indoors for roller skating, laser tag, and more family entertainment.